What Is Denotation? (with Examples)

 He talks a lot without saying anything meaningful.

-Avoiding words with strong connotations is a consideration when working in a multi-national environment.
-Do not try to avoid connotation at all times.
+So, avoiding words with strong connotations is a consideration when working in a multi-national environment.
+However, do not try to avoid connotation at all times.
 Choosing a word with the right connotation is a key part of writing effectively.